Make an Impression with Subscription Box Packaging

 Fantastapack offers two exclusive premium materials, specifically engineered for digital print.
 PurePrint Premium™ and PurePrint Matte™ both combine offset-quality print with premium materials to deliver full-color impact and attention-grabbing results.

-PurePrint Premium™ combines our brightest white material with our best print quality to deliver vivid, full-color impact and high-end results, using food-safe True Water-Based Inks.
-While PurePrint Matte™ is understated yet impactful, pairing a mottled white material with our best print quality to deliver a luxurious shine-free look, and also uses food-safe True Water-Based Inks.
+PurePrint Premium™ combines our brightest white material with our best print quality to deliver vivid, full-color impact and high-end results, using environmentally-safe True Water-Based Inks.
+While PurePrint Matte™ is understated yet impactful, pairing a mottled white material with our best print quality to deliver a luxurious shine-free look, and also uses environmentally-safe True Water-Based Inks.

 A Note on Flute Size